 We offer expert advice, information and testing services to clients across a range of sectors.

-With a huge ammount of experience in bespoke commercial scientific testing, we can provide you with the service that your business needs.
+With a huge amount of experience in bespoke commercial scientific testing, we can provide you with the service that your business needs.

 The commercial scientific services team comprises of an integrated group of scientific experts within the academic research team at the University of Worcester.